i4mShayan/Siamese-Face-Recognition/README.md

 The **Pins Face Recognition dataset** contains **17,534 cropped images** of **105 celebrities** collected from **Pinterest**, offering diverse poses and lighting for training face recognition models.

-For this project, we used a **subset of 30 individuals** to reduce computational complexity while ensuring effective training on embedded systems.
+For this project, we used a **subset of 30 individuals** to reduce computational complexity while ensuring effective training.

 | **Full Dataset Distribution** | **Chosen 30 Persons from Dataset** |